Most medicines can be taken while you're breastfeeding without harming your baby.

 You can use some methods of contraception and some cold remedies, but not all.

-It's fine to have dental treatments, local anaesthetics, vaccinations (including MMR, tetanus and flu jabs) and most operations.
+It's fine to have dental treatments, local anaesthetics, routine vaccinations (including MMR, tetanus, flu and COVID-19) and most operations.

 Is there anything I cannot take while I'm breastfeeding?